 There is a high degree of uncertainty about future levels of funding for Local Government.
 However, the Authority has determined that this uncertainty is not yet sufficient to prove an indication that the assets of the Authority might be impaired because of a need to close facilities and reduce levels of service provision.
-The Council holds earmarked General Fund reserves of £17.818m and a General Fund Balance of £8.924m.
+The Council holds earmarked General Fund balance of £6.866m and a General Fund reserve of £17.957m.